 NewsPolitics Obamacare: Senate passes measure to draft legislation to repeal healthcare law The Senate passed a resolution to begin the process of repealing Obamacare on Jan.
 12, 2017.
 Photo Credit: Getty Images / Joe Raedle By Reuters Updated January 12, 2017 9:13 AM Print Share fbShare Tweet Email The Senate on Thursday took a first concrete step toward dismantling Obamacare, voting to instruct key committees to draft legislation repealing President Barack Obama's signature health insurance program.
 The vote was 51-48.
 The resolution now goes to the House of Representatives, which is expected to vote on it this week.
 Scrapping Obamacare is a top priority for the Republican majorities in both chambers and Republican President-elect Donald Trump.
 Republicans have said that the process of repealing Obamacare could take months, and developing a replacement plan could take longer.
 But they are under pressure from Trump to act fast; he said on Wednesday that the repeal and replacement should happen "essentially simultaneously."
 Some 20 million previously uninsured Americans gained health coverage through the Affordable Care Act, as Obamacare is officially called.
 Coverage was extended by expanding Medicaid and through online exchanges where consumers can receive income-based subsidies.
 Republicans have launched repeated legal and legislative efforts to unravel the law, criticizing it as government overreach.
 They say they want to replace it by giving states, not the federal government, more control.
 But in recent days some Republicans have expressed concern about the party's current strategy of voting for a repeal without having a consensus replacement plan ready.
 House Speaker Paul Ryan said this week he wants to pack as many replacement provisions as possible into the legislation repealing Obamacare.
 But Senate Finance Committee Chairman Orrin Hatch, also a Republican, said this could be difficult under Senate rules.
 The resolution approved Thursday instructs committees of the House and Senate to draft repeal legislation by a target date of Jan.
 27. Both chambers will then need to approve the resulting legislation before any repeal goes into effect.
 Senate Republicans are using special budget procedures that allow them to repeal Obamacare by a simple majority; this way they don't need Democratic votes.
 Republicans have a majority of 52 votes in the 100-seat Senate; one Republican, Senator Rand Paul, voted no on Thursday.
 Democrats mocked the Republican effort, saying Republicans have never united around an alternative to Obamacare.
 "They want to kill ACA but they have no idea how they are going to bring forth a substitute proposal," declared Sen. Bernie Sanders of Vermont.
 On Wednesday, Trump said he would submit a replacement plan as soon as his nominee to lead the Health and Human Services Department, Rep. Tom Price, is approved by the Senate.
 Trump gave no details.
 Trump senior adviser Kellyanne Conway praised lawmakers for clearing the way for repeal and said the replacement effort will likely tackle medication costs.
 "To repeal and replace Obamacare and not have a conversation about drug pricing seems not like a very reasonable prospect and not (a) responsible prospect," Conway told Bloomberg Television on Thursday, one day after Trump targeted the pharmaceutical industry, a traditional Republican ally.
 Democrats passed the Affordable Care Act in 2010 over united Republican opposition.
 Democrats say the act is insuring more Americans and helping to slow the growth in healthcare spending.
 But Republicans say the system is not working.
 The average Obamacare premium is set to rise 25 percent in 2017.
-By Reuters Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Reuters Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.